cjclemons/cjclemons/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) My name is Carl J. Clemons
 ========================================================================================================================================

-Frontend Developer
+Software Engineer
 ------------------

 I have been learning to code after switching careers from civil engineering.
-I am a passionate, self-motivated, and driven Frontend Developer aiming to expand his knowledge in programming by honing my current skills through daily practice.
+I am a passionate, self-motivated, and driven Software Engineer aiming to expand his knowledge in programming by honing my current skills through daily practice.
 Eventually I hope to learn more programming languages like Python, C#, Mojo, and Rust.
 For now, I am proficient in HTML, CSS, Javascript, React, Nextjs, Firebase, Redux, and more.

 * 🌍  I'm based in Rock Hill, South Carolina
 * ✉️  You can contact me at [carlj.clemons487@gmail.com](mailto:carlj.clemons487@gmail.com)